goktug16/Word2HyperVec-From-Word-Embeddings-to-Hypervectors-for-Hyperdimensional-Computing/README.md

 <h1>Word2HyperVec: From Word Embeddings to Hypervectors for Hyperdimensional Computing</h1>

 <p>This repository provides a complete pipeline for classifying airline tweets as either positive or negative by converting traditional word embeddings into <strong>Hyperdimensional Computing (HDC)</strong> hypervectors.
-The system leverages HDC’s robustness with a novel integration of positional encoding and hypervector representation for sentiment classification tasks.</p>
+The system leverages HDC’s robustness with a novel integration of positional encoding and hypervector representation for sentiment classification tasks.
+Word2HyperVec is a proposed algorithm in: https://dl.acm.org/doi/10.1145/3649476.3658795</p>

 <h2>Table of Contents</h2>
 <ul>